carlostorrescubila/Portfolio/content/en/project/covid_cyl/index.md

 ---
-title: Covid-19 in Castilla y León
+title: Covid-19 in Castilla & Leon
-summary: Web app to visualize the epidemiological evolution of COVID-19 in Castilla & León, Spain.
+summary: Web app to visualize the epidemiological status of COVID-19 in Castilla & León, Spain.
 tags:
 - R
 - Web App